2014-2015 Exchange Information

 exchange, or exchange

 placement will be canceled.
+MOST placements are made

-Carry 12 credits or
+Carrying 12 credits or

 more the semester preceding exchange, and having completed at least

 24 credits by the time the exchange occurs.